 GDP (nominal): US $1,730 billion.
 Share in Global Economy: 2%

-The newly elected South Korea government will move ahead with its widely campaigned Green New Deal to reach net-zero emissions by 2050.
+The newly elected South Korean government will move ahead with its widely campaigned Green New Deal to reach net-zero emissions by 2050.
 South Korea is the first country in East Asia to make this commitment.

 The country’s plan includes 37% emissions reduction by 2030, massive investments in renewable energy, phase-out domestic & international coal projects, the introduction of a carbon tax, and provide assistance to workers move to green jobs.